cloudmesh-community/book/chapters/preface/notation.md

 # Notation {#sec:notation}

 The material here uses the following notation.
-This is especially helpful, if you contribute content, so we keep the content consistent.
+This is especially helpful if you contribute content, so we keep the content consistent.

-if you like to see the details on how to create them in the markdown documents, you will have to look at the file source while clicking on the cloud in the heading of the Notation section (@sec:notation).
-This will bring you to the markdown tex, but you will still have to look at the [raw content](https://raw.githubusercontent.com/cloudmesh-community/book/master/chapters/preface/notation.md) to see the details.
+if you like to see the details on how to create them in the markdown documents, you can to look at the file source while clicking on the cloud in the heading of the Notation section (@sec:notation).
+This brings you to the markdown text.
+However, to see it  you still have to look at the [raw content](https://raw.githubusercontent.com/cloudmesh-community/book/master/chapters/preface/notation.md) to see the details.

 :cloud: or ![Github](images/github.png) `![Github](images/github.png)`

-> If you click on the :cloud: or ![Github](images/github.png) in a heading, you can go directly to the > document in github that contains the next content.
+> If you click on the :cloud: or ![Github](images/github.png) in a heading, you can go directly to the > document in GitHub that contains the next content.
 This is > convenient to fix errors or make additions to the content.
-The cloud will be automatically added upon inclusion of a new markdown file that includes in its first line a section header.
+The cloud is automatically added upon the inclusion of a new markdown file that includes in its first line a section header.

 $